EliaTarasoff/super-tabletop-rpg/rules-player.md

-## Creating a Player-Character
+## Creating a Character to Play
 1. Choose a species.
 1. Choose a role.
 1. Think up a cool backstory.
-1. Spend experience points between your species and role as feels appropriate.
+1. Buy abilities for your species and role as feels appropriate.
-    1. You must buy at least one ability from your species and your role.
+    1. You must buy at least one ability for your species and for your role.
-    1. Your GM will tell your how many experience points you start with.
+    1. Your GM will tell your how much exp you start with.
     1. Abilities for species and roles cost 10 exp.
 1. Draw a nice portrait for yourself!

-TODO: split apart GM and player rules keep complicated stuff in the GM rules

 ## Using Abilities
 - Abilities get marked with a `>` to denote expending effort.